 Attend Otavalo Market, the most famous in the region

 Explore Cotopaxi National Park and search for the Andean Condor

 Enjoy a free day in Baños and choose from numerous activity options

 An early morning drive takes you up though the highlands and into the cloudforest.
 Arrive at Bellavista just in time for a gourmet breakfast.
 After settling in to the lodge, you can enjoy the flurry of hummingbirds or take a hike on the varied trails through this tropical cloudforest.

 Spend the morning relaxing near the lodge or on an adventurous hike to a waterfall hidden deep in the forest.
-From here, you will head to the historic Hacienda Pinsaqui.
-The hacienda is nestled in the Otavalo valley in the shadow of Imbabura Volcano.
-The 200-year old hacienda with its gardens and old textile shops is yours to explore.
+From here, head to the historic Hacienda Pinsaqui.
+The hacienda is nestled in the Otavalo Valley in the shadow of Imbabura Volcano.
+The 200-year-old hacienda with its gardens and old textile shops is yours to explore.
 From here you can visit the white city of Ibarra or the leather shops of Cotacachi.

 Arrive early to the animal market for a riotous time of literal horse trading, and spend the day bargaining with the locals over fine sweaters, tapestries, and woodwork.
 Indigenous people from the mountains descend into the valley to sell their crafts, textiles, cows, and goats in the tiny town of Otavalo.
 This is the most famous Indian market on the continent, and the good-hearted Otavaleños are certain to win your heart.